-American Heritage Gallery at Epcot
+The American Heritage Gallery at Epcot: Creating Tradition Exhibit

-Epcot’s American Heritage Gallery is located in the American Pavilion of the World Showcase.
-Currently, the gallery is home to an exhibit featuring Native artifacts with contemporary pieces of American Indian Art.
+The American Heritage Gallery is located in the American Pavilion of the World Showcase at Epcot.
+It was formerly home to an exhibit featuring Native artifacts and contemporary pieces of American Indian Art.
+Below, we’ll preview the exhibit, ‘Creating Tradition: Innovation and Change in American Indian Art.’

 Here are a few quick reference attraction details.